Accompaniment for video instrumental and vocal examinations

 Where a work requires accompaniment, it must be presented with the published accompaniment, otherwise the musical performance will lack coherence and stylistic integrity.
 It is important that a suitably skilled associate artist is employed, and a suitable accompanying instrument is used, particularly at higher grades.

-Providing the candidate complies with the Commonwealth and State Government’s current health directives about gatherings, physical distancing, home confinement and visitors to a household, a live accompaniment is permitted.
+Providing the candidate complies with public health orders, a live accompaniment is permitted.
 The accompanist may be part of the same household as the candidate.
 The supervisor of the examination may also be the accompanist.

 Using official AMEB recorded accompaniments in examinations